 Murrieta Mesa CounselorsMVUSD School Counselors ensure every student has access to individualized academic, career, and social/emotional services with a specific focus on college and career readiness.

-Counselor Amanda Pesavento - Counselor for Students grades 9-12 Last Name E - K and all ELD students
+Counselor Amanda Pesavento - Counselor for Students grades 9-12 Last Name E - K

 Amanda Pesavento has worked in the Murrieta Valley Unified School District since 2019.
 She completed her counseling internship with the district while substitute teaching in our district simultaneously.
 In 2020 she took a position as a college and career counselor while also subbing part time for one of our Mesa counselors, where she eventually took on the position at a 40% capacity and now a 100% capacity.
 While attending Cal State San Marcos Amanda co-published work relating to cognitive distortions and memory.
 Amanda holds a BA in Psychology from Cal State University of San Marcos and a MA in Education and clinical counseling with a Pupil Personnel Services Credential from Azusa Pacific University.
 Amanda is currently working on her License for Professional Clinical Counseling and has worked directly with our MVUSD licensed clinical professionals to address mental health needs.